opnfv/promise/docs/requirements/annex1.rst

 .. _uc-brahmaputra:

-ANNEX B: Use case for OPNFV Brahmaputra
+ANNEX A: Use case for OPNFV Brahmaputra
 =======================================

 A basic resource reservation use case to be realized for OPNFV B-release may